About the Internship

 Applicants must currently be enrolled in a graduate or equivalent conservation program or they must have recently completed their studies in conservation.
 All successful candidates are required to obtain their own medical insurance for the duration of their internship.
 Moreover, all successful candidates are responsible for their travel arrangements to and from Athens, Greece and for arranging their own accommodation.
 A modest stipend is provided for each intern during their internship and some funding for housing.

 Applicants will complete an online application.
-The online application form can be accessed through the following link:
+The online application form can be accessed fall 2019.

 Internships may vary in length from 6 to 8 weeks and are undertaken from early June to early August.
 Applicants should indicate in their application their approximate preferred dates within this time frame.
 Two referees are requested to write letters of recommendation for each applicant.
-All applications should be submitted by 20 December 2018 and all references should be postmarked by 20 December 2018 and mailed to the address below:
+All applications should be submitted by TBA and all references should be postmarked by TBA and mailed to the address below:

 Head of Conservation